MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 This architecture also follows the multi region deployment recommendation, described in the [DevOps section of the Azure Well Architected Framework](https://learn.microsoft.com/azure/architecture/framework/devops/release-engineering-cd#consider-deploying-across-multiple-regions).

-For operational excellence, you should also make sure to integrate all components of this setup with Azure Monitor and Log Analytics to provide insight into your application front to back.
+For operational excellence, you should also make sure to integrate all components of this solution with Azure Monitor and Log Analytics to provide insight into your application front to back.

 ### Performance efficiency